Tanguille/cluster/docs/useful_commands.md

 # Get all ingress resources across namespaces
 kubectl get ingress -A

-# List all services across namespaces
+# List all services in a namespace
-kubectl get svc --all-namespaces
+kubectl get services -n <namespace>

 # Get endpoints across all namespaces
 kubectl get -A endpoints